xraypy/xraylarch/doc/data/index.rst

     recover groups from a Larch 'save' file.
 If ``group`` is None, the groups in the save file will be returned (in the order in which they were saved).
-If ``group`` is an existing Larch group, the groups in the save file will be put inside that group.
+If ``group`` is an existing Larch group, the groups in the save file will be put inside that group, and will not be returned.